 I am a transdisciplinary performance artist.
 My work investigates philosophical ideas by exploring the metaphysical.
-I do this by interacting with objects in a way that feels accessible to the viewer.
+I do this by interacting with objects in a way that feels accessible and inviting to the viewer.
 Humor has been quietly present in in my body of work.
 This is evident in works like, “Lady Parts 1,” where I poke my finger through a hole in the wall, and in “Pony,” where I create an amalgamation of objects that result in me looking like a horse.
-I explore humor even further in my work where I employ cheating to obtain athletic dance positions I can’t otherwise achieve.
+I explore humor even further in my work where I employ cheating to obtain athletic dance positions people think I can’t otherwise achieve.
 I break down videos from social media and recreate ideas from these videos in a way that is absurd.
 My work often suggests ideas about body image, beauty ideology, and feminism.

 I am influenced by contemporary performance artists and sculptors including Lauren Kalman, Shana Moulton, and Xavier Cha.
 I discovered my current practice by way of sculpture training and for that reason, my performance work emphasizes sculptural objects.
 I interact with these objects in my videos or I display these pieces as ephemera of a performance.
-By utilizing techniques such as stillness, mimicry, and repetition, I am also an object in my piece I am working on or performing.
+By utilizing techniques such as stillness, mimicry, and repetition, I am an object in my piece I am working on or performing.